aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/520_Setup/tf-files.md

 ### vars-dynamodb.tf

-This file defines some varaibles with values for the 7x DynamoDB tables.
+This file defines some variables with values for the 7x DynamoDB tables.
 We use 7 tables to help lock the 7x state files that are used for the different stages/sections of our infrastructure build.

 {{%expand "Expand here to see the code" %}}